Why I Grow My Own Luffa Sponges (and why you should too!)

 Luffa Loofah Gourd biodegradable compostable plastic-free scrub cleaning sponge - cutting sponge in half with scissors. #TexasHomesteader

-After I’ve taken my shower I’ll often use this all-natural ‘scrubby sponge’ to clean the shower walls and shower-door glass.
+After I’ve taken my shower I’ll often use this all-natural ‘scrubby sponge’ to clean the shower walls and glass door.
+It keeps the soap scum at bay.

 • Scrubbing Kitchen Dishes

-The dried luffa can be used as a kitchen scrubby sponge too.
+Dried luffa can be used as a kitchen scrubby sponge too.
 After the first use you’re easily able to wet & squeeze the luffa.

 Luffa can scrub clean dishes.
 You can grow your own luffa sponge in your garden.
 They're easy to grow, eco friendly and fully compostable. #TexasHomesteader